AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Pricing Discriminations: Are They Legal?

 Nevada doesn’t have laws preventing car insurance providers from determining prices based on credit scores or gender.
-That’s bad news for people with poor credit and men, who pay more for insurance than people with good credit and women if all else is equal.
+That’s bad news for people with poor credit and men, who pay more for insurance than people with good credit and women, even if other factors like driving history are equal.

 Total Loss